Hanseatic League: History

 Exploratory trading ventures, raids, and piracy occurred throughout the Baltic Sea.
-The sailors of Gotland sailed up rivers as far away as Novgorod, which was a major Rus trade centre.
-Scandinavians led the Baltic trade before the League, establishing major trading hubs at Birka, Haithabu, and Schleswig by the 9th century CE.
+The Scandinavians led the Baltic trade before the league, establishing major trading hubs at Birka, Haithabu, and Schleswig by the 9th century CE.
 The later Hanseatic ports between Mecklenburg and Königsberg (present-day Kaliningrad) originally formed part of the Scandinavian-led Baltic trade system.
+The sailors of Gotland sailed up rivers as far away as Novgorod in northwestern Russia.
+The Gothic court was founded around the turn of the 12th century, and following the establishment of major trade centres in the Baltic, Novgorod gradually became a major trade power.

 As the Hanseatic League was never formally founded, it lacks a date of foundation.
 Historians have traditionally traced its origins to the rebuilding of the north German town of Lübeck in 1159 by the powerful Henry the Lion, Duke of Saxony and Bavaria, after he had captured the area from Adolf II, Count of Schauenburg and Holstein.
-More recent scholarship has deemphasized Lübeck, viewing it as one of several regional trading centers, and presenting the League as the combination of a north German trading system oriented on the Baltic and a Rhinelandic trading system targeting England and Flanders.
+More recent scholarship has deemphasized Lübeck, viewing it as one of several regional trading centers, and presenting the league as the combination of a north German trading system oriented on the Baltic and a Rhinelandic trading system targeting England and Flanders.

-German cities speedily dominated trade in the Baltic during the 13th century, and Lübeck became a central node in the seaborne trade that linked the areas around the North and Baltic seas.
+German cities speedily dominated trade in the Baltic during the 13th century, and Lübeck became a central node in the seaborne trade that linked the areas around the North and Baltic Seas.
 Lübeck hegemony peaked during the 15th century.